Koenkk/zigbee2mqtt.io/docs/devices/GDC311ZBQ1.md

 ---
-title: "TuYa GDC311ZBQ1 control via MQTT"
+title: "Tuya GDC311ZBQ1 control via MQTT"
-description: "Integrate your TuYa GDC311ZBQ1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya GDC311ZBQ1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-04-03T11:58:11
 pageClass: device-page
 ---